gurvir-dhillon1/WASM-Draw/README.md

 # WebAssembly Drawing Tool

 This is a C++ drawing tool that runs in the browser using WebAssembly.
-To host it locally, follow the steps below.
-Alternatively, you can check it out [here](https://wasm-draw.art/).
+You can check it out [HERE](https://wasm-draw.art/).
+Alternatively, to host it locally, follow the steps below.

 If you prefer not to work with Docker containers, follow the instructions below.
 Otherwise, simply run `docker-compose up -d` to self-host.
 Be sure to rebuild the relevant container if you make changes that require recompiling.
 I’m working on making this process more seamless.